-Victor Lucatero, a graduate of California State University Stanislaus, has been appointed Interim Director of Campus Recreation.
-Victor had not originally planned on pursuing a career in recreation, however, after working as a student assistant for the Student Recreation Complex his life changed.
+Victor Lucatero, a graduate of California State University, Stanislaus, has been appointed as Director of Campus Recreation.
+Victor had not originally planned on pursuing a career in recreation, however, after working as a student assistant for the Student Recreation Complex, his life changed.

 Victor had developed a profound love and admiration for the “recreation life” and chose to work his way up in the department.
 After learning about the department through the many roles he served over the years, Victor’s new goal is to better students’ lives through recreation.